 This post may contain affiliate links.
 Affiliate links come at no extra cost to you.
 These links allow me to share the products I authentically recommend (and use) and support Live Simply by receiving a small commission.

-I had planned to take this week off, in addition to my holiday vacation, but then I thought, Many reader friends have sent me messages, expressing their excitement about receiving an Instant Pot for Christmas.
-I even gifted an Instant Pot this year (to my sister-in-law who will be returning to work this year and has four kids).
-And I have a number of Instant Pot recipes sitting in my recipe files, just waiting to be shared.
-I should share an Instant Pot recipe, soon.
+Many reader friends have sent me messages, expressing their excitement about receiving an Instant Pot for Christmas.
+I even gifted an Instant Pot to my sister-in-law who will be returning to work this year and has four kids.
+I have a number of Instant Pot recipes sitting in my recipe files, just waiting to be shared…

-So today, let’s make an Instant Pot meal a week earlier than planned, because I know many reader friends are just itching to put their magical pot to use (<–in the ’60s using those two words together, magical pot, would have meant something very different, lol).
+So, today, let’s make an Instant Pot meal.
+I know many reader friends are just itching to put their magical pot to use (<–in the ’60s using those two words together, magical pot, would have meant something very different, lol).

 There are a few Instant Pot recipes in the Live Simply archives.
 If you’re new to the Instant Pot, I recommend starting with a soup recipe for two reasons: 1) soup is my favorite meal to make in the Instant Pot; 2) soup is one of the easiest, hands-off meals to make in the Instant Pot.
 Today’s recipe is a good soup to start with, or try this creamed chicken and rice soup or this chicken noodle soup.
 Once you’ve made soup, try making meatballs or the reader favorite salisbury steak recipe.